[accommodations] [atv tours] [canoeing] [community events] [fishing] [fishing report] [fly fishing]

 We encourage catch and release of the larger fish of all species to retain limit catches for future generations.
 Don't forget the camera!

 Whether standing knee deep in water on a gravel shoal and casting under a thick cedar overhang for brookies or sitting in a canoe in a sheltered bay just off the end of the lily pads where smallies and northerns prefer to hide, fly fishers will enjoy the scenery, the wildlife viewing opportunities and the shore lunches that will be sure to follow a very memorable day of fly fishing at Northland Paradise Lodge.
+Our wireless high speed internet allows guests to send the day's photos to friends and family back home.

 Check-in times for weekly packages are after 2:00 p.m. on Saturdays and check-out times are before 11:00 a.m. on the following Saturdays.
 For overnight packages, the same times apply for each day.
 Please inquire about any variations that can be made to these time schedules.